comoyo/blog.telenor.io/_posts/2015-10-23-machine-learning.md

 {% endhighlight %}

-Column [1] is the beta channel of the accelerometer, and that is the only thing we care about when we do the FFT.
+Column [1] is the beta channel of the accelerometer, and that is the only thing we care about when we do feature extraction and analysis.

-* We chopped the data into three second segments, and then performed a discrete fourier transform (FFT), chunking into buckets and removing all components with higher frequencies than 5 Hz (by inspection it didn't seem to be much of interest in higher frequency parts of the spectrum anyway).
+* We chopped the data into three second segments, and then performed a discrete fourier transform (using the fast fourier transform "FFT"), chunking into buckets and removing all components with higher frequencies than 5 Hz (by inspection it didn't seem to be much of interest in higher frequency parts of the spectrum anyway).
+These truncated and chunked  FFT spectra were then used as feature vectors by the machine learning algorithm.

 The feature vectors are simply FFT power spectra: